In gun law push, Tennessee governor's office memo says NRA prefers to 'round up mentally ill people'

 NASHVILLE, Tenn. -- Tennessee Gov. Bill Lee's administration accused the National Rifle Association of wanting to use involuntary commitment laws “to round up mentally ill people and deprive them of other liberties,” according to documents drafted by the Republican's staffers as part of their initial attempt to pass a gun control proposal earlier this year.

 The memos, provided by Lee's office as part of a public records request, reveal a rare criticism of the powerful gun lobby made by the Republican governor.
-Lee has previously praised the NRA's efforts to protect the Second Amendment but has since faced opposition from the group as he works to pass gun control legislation in response to a deadly Nashville school shooting that took place in late March.
+Lee has previously praised the NRA's efforts to protect the Second Amendment.
+But he has since faced opposition from the group as he works to pass gun control legislation in response to a deadly Nashville school shooting that took place in late March.

 That means Lee has been forced to go on the defensive, arguing that what he has proposed is not, in fact, a so-called red flag law like those adopted by other states in the wake of tragedies.
 Instead, the talking points show he is attempting to sell his proposal as “the most conservative in the nation" and the best plan for “Second Amendment advocates.”
 He also is taking aim at advocates who want to focus on Tennessee laws that allow committing people without their permission if they pose “a substantial likelihood of serious harm" due to a "mental illness or serious emotional disturbance.”